irytck/website/README.md

 Updates made on main in GitHub before rebase

-## Purpose
+## Project Purpose
-This file is just readme file
+This will be a change that conflicts with whtaever is i¡on the remote side.
+This was edited locally.